shelleyhoover/UPP465/Lessons/Lesson1.md

 ## Overview
 1. Introductions
 2. Course Overview
-3. Let's make sure everyone can login to AGOL[ArcGIS Online](https://univofillinois.maps.arcgis.com/)
+3. Let's make a web map
 3. How to lie with maps

 ## Assignment